google/WebFundamentals/src/content/en/fundamentals/design-and-ui/responsive/patterns.md

 ## Tiny tweaks

-Tiny tweaks simply makes small changes to the layout, such as adjusting font size, resizing images or moving content around in very minor ways.
+Tiny tweaks simply makes small changes to the layout, such as adjusting font size, resizing images, or moving content around in very minor ways.

-It works well on single column layouts such as one page linear websites, text heavy articles.
+It works well on single column layouts such as one page linear websites and text-heavy articles.

 <img src="imgs/tiny-tweaks.svg">
 <a href="https://googlesamples.github.io/web-fundamentals/samples/fundamentals/design-and-ui/responsive/tiny-tweaks.html" class="button button-primary">Try it</a>

-As its name implies, little changes with this sample as the screen size changes.
+As its name implies, not much changes with this sample as the screen size changes.
 As the screen width gets larger, so do the font size and padding.

 Sites using this pattern include: